GaganRao01/auro-task-2/README.md

 ## Conclusion

 This proposal provides a concrete roadmap for Auro.edu to enhance user experience, drive engagement, and unlock revenue potential.
 Addressing navigation, clarity, feature gaps, and the AI Tutor, alongside introducing competitive learning and refined premium options, creates a more valuable and successful learning platform.
-This elevates Auro.edu from a basic course provider to a dynamic, engaging, and rewarding destination for financial education.
+This elevates Auro.edu from a basic course provider to a dynamic, engaging, and rewarding destination for education.

 That’s it for my second task!
 Let me know if you have any feedback.
 Looking forward to the next step. 😊